lowdefy/lowdefy-example-docker/config-in-volume/README.md

 docker cp ./public lowdefy:/home/node/lowdefy
 ```

-It the volumes are not mounted at the default build and public directories, the build and public directories can be specified using the `LOWDEFY_SERVER_BUILD_DIRECTORY` and `LOWDEFY_SERVER_PUBLIC_DIRECTORY` environment variables.
+If the volumes are not mounted at the default build and public directories, the build and public directories can be specified using the `LOWDEFY_SERVER_BUILD_DIRECTORY` and `LOWDEFY_SERVER_PUBLIC_DIRECTORY` environment variables.

 ```
 docker run \